 Food consumed out of home makes a significant contribution to our daily diets with an estimated 1 in 6 meals being eaten out of the home.
 It is also often saltier than similar foods sold at retail .
 Therefore the catering sector have a huge role to play in helping consumer’s to reduce their salt intake to meet the 6g a day population target.For too long the out of home industry were left out of the salt reduction programme, stalling efforts made to reduce the salt intakes of many people in the UK.

-In June 2012, the Department of Health and the Food Network announced separate pledges specific to caterers, in a bid to enable caterers and their suppliers to play a fuller part in salt reduction.
+In June 2012, the Department of Health and the Food Network announced separate pledges specific to caterers as part of the Responsibility Deal, in a bid to enable caterers and their suppliers to play a fuller part in salt reduction.
 Three separate pledges were announced, to capture the potential for salt reduction in an area of the food industry which has thus far been left behind.
 The salt catering pledges, which focus on three key areas (training and kitchen practice, reformulation, and procurement) were designed to support the salt pledge, but also in conjunction with each other.

 Restaurant kitchen practice: